 (b) the owner has lodged a memorial with the Registrar of Titles in accordance with this regulation.

-(3) A local government may rely upon a statutory declaration referred to in subregulation (2) as proof that the memorial has been lodged.
+(3) A permit authority may rely upon a statutory declaration referred to in subregulation (2) as proof that the memorial has been lodged.

 (4) A memorial under subregulation (1)(b)(i) is to be in a form approved by the Registrar of Titles.